Energy retailers

 Energy Bill Relief Fund

-DHS is administering the Energy bill relief in South Australia.
+DHS is administering the energy bill relief in South Australia.

 The rebate is separate and additional to the existing South Australian energy concession.